 • Varicose veins and thrombophlebitis of the lower extremities at a young age.

-LLC has minimum radiological symptoms, allowing to suspect an anomaly: an increase in blood volume in the vascular bed of the lungs and an increase in the right heart.
+LLC has minimum radiographic symptoms, allowing one to suspect an anomaly: an increase in blood volume in the vascular bed of the lungs and an increase in the right side of the heart.

 The main vital organ of any living creature is the heart.
 In humans, it has a complex structure and is responsible for many functions.
-The organ includes the left / right ventricles and atria, which are connected by special valves.
-An open oval window in an adult is a pathology that is most often diagnosed in newborns and premature babies.
+The organ includes the left/right ventricles and atria, connected by special valves.
+A patent foramen ovale in an adult is a pathology that is most often diagnosed in newborns and premature babies.

-In adulthood, the unsealed opening is a shunt.
+In adulthood, the unclosed hole is a shunt.
 Its presence can cause changes in the cardiovascular system and lungs due to the difference blood pressure in the atria.
 But the presence of this anomaly is not always a cause for concern.
-Very often people live fully and are unaware of the violation.
-Only when conducting an ultrasound is it possible to identify the problem.
+Very often people live fully and are not aware of the violation.
+Only an ultrasound can identify the problem.

-The correct functioning of the heart and the body as a whole depends on the size of the defect.
-The size of the hole can be from 2 mm to 10 mm.
+The proper functioning of the heart and the body as a whole depends on the size of the defect.
+The hole size can be from 2 mm to 10 mm.

-• If the window opens 2-3 mm, but is not accompanied by deviations from the cardiovascular system, then this condition is not reflected in the functioning of the body.
+• If the window opens by 2-3 mm, but is not accompanied by deviations from the cardiovascular system, then this condition does not affect the functioning of the body.

 • If the through hole is 5-7 mm, then this indicates that the disorder is hemodynamically insignificant.
-The deviation manifests itself only with increased physical exertion.
+The deviation manifests itself only with increased physical activity.

 • If the dimensions are 7-10 mm, then the patient is diagnosed with a gaping open window.
 In terms of its symptoms, this type of disease is similar to congenital heart disease.

-The inferiority of the LLC, as a rule, does not have specific symptoms.
+Inferiority LLC usually does not have specific symptoms.
 The doctor can only guess about the causes of the painful condition.
-To identify the disorder, a comprehensive diagnosis is shown.
+To identify the disorder, a comprehensive diagnosis is indicated.
 The presence of clinically insignificant symptoms at first glance is also taken into account:

-• Blue nasolabial triangle in inflammatory diseases and after physical exertion.
+• Blue discoloration of the nasolabial triangle during inflammatory diseases and after physical exertion.

 • Frequent fainting.